oliviermaridat/kanboard-sqlite2mysql/README.md

 This tool has been tested on GNU/Linux Debian Jessie (SQLite 2.8.17, MariaDB 10.0.23) and GNU/Linux Debian Stretch (SQLite 3.11, MySQL 14.14).
 It should also work on Windows (with Cygwin or Mysys), with MariaDB, maybe Postgres.
+* [Version 1.1.1 of this tool](https://github.com/oliviermaridat/kanboard-sqlite2mysql/releases/tag/v1.1.1) has been tested to migrate successfuly to Kanboard 1.2.2 (SQLite schema version 117 to MySQL schema version 127) with or without plugins.
 * [Version 1.1.1 of this tool](https://github.com/oliviermaridat/kanboard-sqlite2mysql/releases/tag/v1.1.1) has been tested to migrate successfuly to Kanboard 1.1.1 (SQLite schema version 116 to MySQL schema version 126) with or without plugins.
 * [Version 1.0.34 of this tool](https://github.com/oliviermaridat/kanboard-sqlite2mysql/releases/tag/v1.1.1) has been tested to migrate successfuly to Kanboard 1.0.34 with or without plugins.
 * [Version 1.0.27 of this tool](https://github.com/oliviermaridat/kanboard-sqlite2mysql/releases/tag/v1.1.1) has been tested to migrate successfuly to Kanboard 1.0.27 with or without plugins.